Jan Hieronimowicz Chodkiewicz

 Jan Hieronimowicz Chodkiewicz (Jonas Chodkevičius; Ян Геранімавіч Хадкевіч; c.
 1537 – 4 August 1579) was a Lithuanian noble.
-He was Grand Pantler of Lithuania from 1559, Elder of Samogitia (1564–1579), Governor of Livonia (1566–1578), Grand Marshal of Lithuania (1566–1579), Count of Shklow 1568, Castellan of Vilnius (1574–1579).
-He was the elder of Telšiai and Plateliai from 1566, of Rumšiškės from 1568, and of Kaunas from 1569.
+He was Grand Stolnik of Lithuania from 1559, Elder of Samogitia (1564–1579), Governor of Livonia (1566–1578), Grand Marshal of Lithuania (1566–1579), Count of Shklow 1568, Castellan of Vilnius (1574–1579).
+He was the starosta of Telšiai and Plateliai from 1566, of Rumšiškės from 1568, and of Kaunas from 1569.

 Early life

 Jan Hieronimowicz Chodkiewicz was born around 1537.
 He was one of the most famous Lithuanian magnates of the 16th century.
 He was raised a Calvinist.
 He studied at the Universities of Königsberg (which he entered in 1547), Leipzig (1550), and Wittenberg.
 He served in the court of the Holy Roman Emperor Charles V from 1552 to 1555.
 He returned to Lithuania in 1555.

 Military service

 From 1559, Jan Chodkiewicz defended the Livonian Confederation with the Grand Ducal Lithuanian Army against the Muscovites during the Livonian War.
 He hired 1,200 cavalry at his own expense to defend Livonia.
 With the help of Michael Radziwiłł, Grand Chancellor of Lithuania, he succeeded in attaching Livonia to Lithuania.
 But this territory remained for long the main target of Russian attacks.

 In 1564, he became Elder of Samogitia, in 1566 Grand Marshal of Lithuania and governor of Livonia (1566–78).
 As governor of Livonia, he was headquartered at Sigulda near Riga.
 The Lithuanian nobles obliged Chodkevičius in the Brasta sejm to implement the union between Livonia and the Grand Duchy of Lithuania, as well as to join it with Riga and Swedish-occupied Tallinn.
 As a result, Chodkevičius managed to reach an agreement with Livonian representatives in the sejm of Cēsis.
 Livonia was given his coat of arms.

 During the battles with the Muscovite army in 1568, he led the Grand Ducal Lithuanian Army in the Battle of Ula.
 In 1578, he participated in the Livonian campaign of Stephen Báthory, the ruler of the Polish–Lithuanian Commonwealth, to retake Polotsk.